Functions and Calls in R

 The function

-tests whether a value has been specified as an argument for a function, so it can be used write very robust functions and functions with flexible number of arguments. -
+missingtests whether a value has been specified as an argument for a function, so it can be used write very robust functions and functions with flexible number of arguments. -

 Some functions in R can only be use when R is run in interactive mode.
 If you want your code to run flawlessly in any mode, you can use

-are used), R is run in command mode.
+interactiveto check whether R is run in interactive mode or command mode, and modify your code correspondingly.
+Notice that when compiling an R package (commands such asR CMD buildare used), R is run in command mode.
 As the reason mentioned before, some of your examples might not run correctly, which can make your package fail to pass the test.
-A simply tricky is to include your code in blockif (interactive()) { ... }
+A simply tricky is to include your code in blockif (interactive()) { ... }, so that it will not run when the package is compiled while it runs perfectly when copied and pasted in R GUI. -

-performs partial string matching.
+pmatchperforms partial string matching.
 If a function takes a string argument, you can incorporate partial matching technic so that the users can use partial values for the string argument.
 This can make it a better experience for users to use the function. -

 Usually a